Akadama

 General Usage Tips:

-• Adjust the mix ratio based on plant moisture needs.
+• Adjust the mix ratio according to the plant's moisture needs.

 • Sift and rinse Akadama before use to remove dust.

-• Replace or refresh soil mix as Akadama breaks down.
+• Replace or refresh the soil mix as Akadama breaks down.